Haivision/srt/docs/API.md

 | ----------------- | ----- | ------- | --------------- | ----- | -------- | ------ |
 | `SRTO_STRICTENC`  | 1.3.2 | pre     | `int (bool)`    |       | true     | false  |

+- **[SET]** - This option defines whether the connection is allowed for only "strictly encrypted" case.

-- When this option is set (default) then only such connections are allowed that are "strictly encrypted", that is, only when:
+When this option is set to TRUE (default), connections are allowed only when:
-   - both parties are not encrypted
+   - neither party has enabled encryption
-   - both parties are encrypted and have the same passphrase.
+   - both parties have enabled encryption with the same passphrase

-- In all other cases the connection will be rejected.
+In other cases the connection will be rejected.

-- When this option is unset, then the following combinations of connection configuration will be allowed with appropriate limitations:
+When this option is set to FALSE, then connection for the remaining combinations ("non-stricly-encrypted") is allowed, however the transmission will be appropriately impaired:

-   - Both parties encrypted with different passphrases.
-The connection is allowed, however data transmission is impossible in any direction.
+   - both parties have enabled encryption with different passphrase
+      - transmission not possible in either direction
-   - Only one party has set encryption.
-In this case the data transmission is possible as unencrypted from the unencrypted party to the encrypted party, but not in the opposite direction.
+   - only one party has enabled encryption
+      - unencrypted transmission possible only from unencrypted party to encrypted one

-- The non-strictly-encrypted connections allowed is desired by several specific SRT appliances which are required to properly show the state as to whether the connection is possible to be done, just report the inability to decrypt the incoming transmission as a different kind of problem.
+Setting `SRTO_STRICTENC` to FALSE can be useful only for very specific appliances, where you want to distinguish the problem of making a connection (so you want it to succeed, even if the transmission would be impaired) and the problem with encryption, as well as in this particular case allowing for unencrypted stream transmission isn't treated as insecure.
 ---

 | OptName           | Since | Binding | Type            | Units | Default  | Range  |